 Asbestos was used in many places from the construction of buildings through to fire protection.
 This was commonplace for thousands of years until people became more aware of the risks and dangers of asbestos, especially those in contaminated spaces which saw the use of the material drop significantly in popularity.
 As of today, the utilisation of asbestos in construction is classed as illegal and any non-domestic structure with asbestos being present is required to be surveyed, material analysed/tested and then the asbestos potentially removed by a professional asbestos removal company to prevent potential exposure, illness and death.

 The one important thing to understand is that asbestos is an umbrella term for a wide variety of minerals found below the earth’s surface.

 There are many different forms of asbestos product that are present in different parts of a house or commercial premises, that include what are termed as white, brown or blue asbestos and sometimes a mixture of all three.
 Each of these different forms and others are highly hazardous and toxic should they be breathed in through the air.
-Therefore, they are required to be tested, managed or removed by a professional service.
+Therefore, asbestos testing is required, managed or removed by a professional in asbestos removal services.

 People don’t tend to realise that they may not have been exposed to asbestos on one or more occasions but have been exposed to it continuously for years.

 When it comes to continuous exposure, you are left open to the worst-case scenario for your health.
 Your lungs will have ingested a constant stream of asbestos fibres that can cause asbestosis.
 This can start with coughing symptoms, weight loss, lack of appetite and swelling around the upper head and neck area.
 If you experience these symptoms, then the urgent need to see a doctor can end up revealing the ultimate risks you have been exposed to.